satish-sekharan/playlistdl-with-api/README.md

 ----

-# Informations about this fork

-This version is in french, you will not understand the content, unless you speak french...?

-**If you plan on using it, just fork this fork, and modify to modify, it's better to be better. 🤓**

 ## 👮🏼 CAREFUL Security issues (thbo)

 As for my mommy issues, I also have security issues.
 If you plan on using this version, it is made without the login.
 Be sure to use this only in local environnement.